KxSystems/embedPy/README.md

 ### Attributes

-We can retrieve the value of a particular attribute of a Python object using `.p.attr` or `.p.pyattr`.
+We can retrieve attributes of Python objects using `.p.attr` or `.p.pyattr`.

-As before with the eval functions, `.p.attr` will attempt to convert the Python object to q data and `.p.pyattr` will return the Python object as `foreign`.
+-   `.p.attr` will attempt to convert to a q result
+-   `.p.pyattr` will return the result as a Python (`foreign`) object, without any attempt at conversion

 ```q
 p)class AnObject(object):pass     # These lines define a simple object with two attributes
 p)anobject=AnObject()